mozilla/data-docs/src/concepts/analysis_gotchas.md

   Clients generally retry periodically until they get success, so most of these messages were eventually ingested; submission timestamps will be later than normal.
 A small number of pings are attributed to a later day or were never sent due to the client never being reopened.
+- **February 11, 2020** - Firefox 73 was released and began the start of [4-week release cycles][four_week_cycles].
+There was a gradual transition from 7/8 week ones to 4 week ones.
 - **December 4 2019** - [AWS Ingestion Pipeline decommissioned][bug1598815].
   Specifically, the last ping relayed through the AWS machinery had a timestamp of `2019-12-04 22:04:45.912204 UTC`.